getbraincloud/braincloud-docs/docs/api/2_capi/identity/switchtosingletonchildprofile.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-parentLevelName | The level of the parent to switch to
+childAppId | The App ID of the child app to switch to forceCreate | Should a new profile be created if it does not exist?